 Other savings options at Bank of America

-You have other savings options from Bank of America.
-The bank offers certificates of deposit with terms ranging from one month to ten years.
+You have other savings options from B of A. The bank offers certificates of deposit with terms ranging from one month to ten years.
 However, the yields are low compared to other banks.